jayantna/chronos-sandclock-extension/README.md

-# Chronos: The Age Voyager
+# Chronos: The Age Sand Clock in New Tab

 A sleek Chrome extension that transforms your new tab into a time-traveling dashboard, revealing your precise age down to decimal years calculated from milliseconds.